 People.
 I think I cured my constant need for sugar.
 How, you ask?
 By sampling cupcakes from 15 of Boston’s cupcakeries and bakeries, in a week.
 There’s an album on my computer of 138 pictures of cupcakes.
 That’s weird.
 I blame City Gusto, an awesome restaurant review site that highlights a local blogger each week to rank the best of one cuisine or food item throughout the greater Boston area.
 My chance to do so was the best and worst week of my life, so thank you CG.
 Of course I had to pick cupcakes, the substance of my dreams, in the hope of creating an epic guide to all Boston has to offer.
-Taking my stomach and blood sugar levels into consideration, however, in retrospect I should’ve gone with best tofu.
+However, taking my stomach and blood sugar levels into consideration, I should’ve gone with best tofu.

 Without further ado: